Forms and Planning for Current Graduate Students

 When you take your final exam, you must be registered for Research for Master's Thesis (6971) or Research for Doctoral Dissertation (7980) for a minimum of 3 hours in Fall or Spring term or a minimum of 2 hours in Summer C term.
 NOTE: you must be registered in the above hours in your chair/advisor’s department.

-Please notify the SNRE Coordinator of your defense/exam at least three weeks prior to its scheduled date.
+Please notify the SNRE staff of your defense/exam at least three weeks prior to its scheduled date.
 Please include the date of your defense/exam, as well as the name and email of your committee chair so that proper forms may be generated in time for your defense/exam.
 When you pass your defense, your committee members will fill out and sign these forms and you should return them to the SNRE office immediately so we can complete your records in preparation for graduation.
-Note: The shelf life of a final exam/defense is up to two semesters.

 Forms needed for defense: